Selected Work

 Tools: Figma, FigJam, Azure DevOps, Asana, Confluence, Miro

-I currently work at Wolters Kluwer in London, UK.
-The company is global and delivers expert solutions and digital tools across six key sectors: healthcare, tax and accounting, environmental, social and governance (ESG), finance, compliance, and legal.
-I work in the Tax division and create user-centered experiences that simplify workflows to support tax professionals perform their tasks in a highly regulated industry.
+For the past three and a half years I have worked at Wolters Kluwer in London, UK.
+I work in the Tax division and create B2B SaaS products for the cloud platform to support tax professionals perform their tasks in a highly regulated industry.

 Background